PrideFest 2014 Q&A

 How do I get around PrideFest?

-This year’s festival layout is designed by zones, with activities for all ages, including children, athletes, entertainment, and two food courts.
+This year’s festival layout is designed by zones, with activities for all ages, including children, athletes, entertainment, a Red Bull MXT Dance Truck with LIVE DJ’s, an Under 25/Teen Area and two food courts.
 But what if you do not feel like walking from one end to the other?

 Coffee Cartel is providing a shuttle that will circle the perimeter of the festival, to help you get from one end of the grounds to the other, or hop off at any stop in between.
 The cost is $1 per ride.